EwanBorgPad/spark/docs/eligibility.md

 ## Terminology

-- isCompliant - user is compliant with BorgPad by completing compliance quests.
-Compliance quests are mandatory for all users that wish to participate
+- isCompliant - user becomes compliant with BorgPad by completing compliance quests.
+Compliance quests are mandatory for all users that wish to participate.
-- isWhitelisted - user is eligible to participate by being manually whitelisted by admin, but they still need to also be compliant
 - hasTiered - user has made it onto one of the tiers by completing quests
+- isWhitelisted - user becomes eligible to participate by being manually whitelisted by admin, but they still need to also be Compliant.
 - isEligible - user is eligible to participate

 ```